markcerqueira/markcerqueira.github.com/resume.md

 ### Technical Projects

 * **SoundCraft**
 	* Developed and published a framework that enables real-time data gathering from a StarCraft 2 game, allowing for musical interpretation of the game’s internal structure and strategies in novel ways.
 Published in New Interfaces for Musical Expression (NIME) Conference 2013.
-Check out the [published paper](www.nime.org/proceedings/2013/nime2013_146.pdf) and the [source code](https://github.com/markcerqueira/soundcraft).
+Check out the [published paper](http://www.nime.org/proceedings/2013/nime2013_146.pdf) and the [source code](https://github.com/markcerqueira/soundcraft).

 * **Laptop Orchestra Network Toolkit (LOrkNeT) - Senior Thesis Research at Princeton**
 	* Developed a toolkit to evaluate networking for live computer music performance.
 LOrkNeT was used to identify and remedy issues affecting the Princeton Laptop Orchestra.
 Learn more about my senior thesis at [lorknet.cs.princeton.edu](http://lorknet.cs.princeton.edu/).

+* Check out more of my stuff on the [Projects](/projects) page!

 ### What makes me a unique snowflake

 * Kendo practitioner (1-kyu) with the San Francisco Kendo Dojo and Stanford Kendo Club
 * Active blogger about video games, food, and technology on [mark.gg][1]
-* Active Yelper: [355 reviews](https://www.yelp.com/user_details?userid=V4unpKMFq8kSHDMw2UW9rQ), 1745 photos, and counting
+* Active Yelper: [364 reviews](https://www.yelp.com/user_details?userid=V4unpKMFq8kSHDMw2UW9rQ), 1759 photos, and counting
 * Bronze league Protoss hero in StarCraft 2
 * Fluent in English and Portuguese, conversational in Spanish, scrappy Mandarin